-- Provide career counseling services to individual TRIO SSS students utilizing a variety of career exploration tools and related instruments as a means of promoting student success and retention.
+- Provide career advising services utilizing a variety of career exploration tools, related instruments, and professional resources as a means of promoting student success and retention.

-- Develop and present career exploration programs for undecided students and targeted academic populations.
+- Develop and present career exploration programming for undecided students and targeted academic populations.

-- Participate in student-related research and evaluations of effectiveness of academic advising services.
+- Participate in student-related research and evaluations of effectiveness of academic advising services and career software.

 - Serve on institutional committees related to the welfare of students, as requested by the supervisor.